 "The non-white residents or indeed any other resident should have nothing to fear, if I was to be elected I would represent everyone on the ward and I would do my best to help them.

-"I believe the National Front to be a credible alternative to the larger parties because we would get Britain out of the European Union, we are the only party that will defend our British heritage and tradition."
+"I believe the National Front to be a credible alternative to the larger parties because we would get Britain out of the European Union, we are the only party that will defend our British heritage

 The National Front's policy statement pledges to uphold Britain as a "white country" by halting non-white immigration and introducing a policy of "phased and humane" repatriation.